 Find the perfect porch flooring material for your porch or deck.
 You'll be surprised at just how many options you may have.

-Step by step narrative of shed-style and truss-style roof construction, from installing the rafter plate to setting your beam and rafters.
+Narrative of shed-style and truss-style roof construction, from installing the rafter plate to setting your beam and rafters.
 Calculate rise and run.
 Explore porch construction books.

 Porch Roof Construction Ideas